debashis-saikia/Statistical-Analysis-of-Spatial-Tunneling-Current/Bayesian Approach/Bayes factor/bayesian_comparison.md

 According to Jeffreys’ scale:

+* $|\log B| > 1$ → Substantial evidence
+* $|\log B| > 2.5$ → Strong evidence
-* $|\log B| \gg 10$ indicates **decisive evidence**
+* $|\log B| > 5$ → Decisive evidence

 In this case:

-* $\log B = -251358$ → **extremely strong evidence for the Poisson model**
+* $\log B = 2.8$ → **Strong evidence for the Gaussian model**

+Thus, the Gaussian model is **statistically favored** over the Poisson model.

 ---

 ## Final Conclusion

-> The Bayesian analysis strongly favors the **Poisson model** over the Gaussian model.
+> The Bayesian analysis favors the **Gaussian model** over the Poisson model.
 >
-> While the Gaussian model provides a reasonable fit to the log-transformed data, it assumes constant variance and does not capture the underlying count-based noise structure.
+> The Gaussian model provides stable posterior distributions, well-behaved parameter estimates, and better convergence properties.
 >
-> In contrast, the Poisson model directly incorporates the signal-dependent variance inherent in STM measurements, leading to a more physically meaningful and statistically consistent description of the data.
+> Although the Poisson model is physically motivated for count-based data, the Bayesian evidence suggests that the Gaussian model provides a **better statistical description** of the observed dataset.
 >
-> The extremely large magnitude of the log Bayes factor confirms that the Poisson model provides a **decisively better explanation** of the observed data.
+> The positive log Bayes factor confirms that the Gaussian model provides a **stronger explanation** of the observed data.

 ---

 ## One-line Conclusion

-> *“The Bayesian comparison shows overwhelming evidence in favor of the Poisson model, as it correctly captures the count-based noise structure of STM data.”*
+> *“The Bayesian comparison shows strong evidence in favor of the Gaussian model, indicating that Gaussian noise provides a better statistical description of the spatial tunneling current data.”*